korn-sudo/Project-Fog/docs/setups.md

-# Beginner's Guide for Project Fog Services
+# _Beginner's Guide for Project Fog Services_

 #### _Disclaimer: I am not an expert in configs making. it is only based on my experience and how I use it.
 Feel free to DM me if I have incorrect information.
-I will correct it.
-Do not believe me, but believe in yourself._
+I will correct it._

 #
 | Services | Platform | Client Apps | Dependant to other Services | Config Setups | Possible to use a BugHost? | Remarks |